niermann/holoaverage/docs/tutorial.rst

 Reconstruction parameters
 -------------------------

-The *holoaverage* script has to know, what the carrier frequency of your hologram is.
+The *holoaverage* program has to know the carrier frequency of your hologram.
 This carrier frequency is most conveniently identified as the position of the sideband in one of the Fourier transformed empty holograms.
 In Digital Micrograph you can use the *point ROI tool*.
-This is the central tool button in the *ROI toolbar* (if this toolbar is not visible, enable it in the "Toolbars" tab of the "Window/Customize..." dialog):
+This is the central tool button in the *ROI toolbar* looking like a cross-hair (if this toolbar is not visible, enable it in the "Toolbars" tab of the "Window/Customize..." dialog):

 .. image:: images/roi-tools.png
         :align: center

-Selecting the center of the desired side band allows to read out the coordinates of the side band.
-Which of the two side bands is the correct one, depends on the convention you use for your phase and on which side of the biprism your object was located.
-We use the convention, that the phase shift increases with increasing specimen thickness.
-In this case the correct sideband is the one, which is located on the side of the biprism filament, where the **reference** wave passed.
+Selecting the center of the desired sideband allows to read out the coordinates of the sideband.
+Which of the two sidebands is the correct one, depends on the convention you use for your phase and on which side of the biprism your object was located.
+We use the convention that the phase shift increases with increasing specimen thickness.
+In this case, the correct sideband is the one, which is located on the side of the biprism filament, where the **reference** wave passed.
 In this GaN example, the biprism filament was oriented in 8 to 2 o'clock orientation.
 The object partial wave passed the top side of the filament, the reference partial wave the bottom side.
-Thus we select the **lower** side band here.
+Thus we select the **lower** side band here, located in the 5 o'clock position.

 .. image:: images/sideband-marker-combined.png
         :align: center

-With the marker positioned on the side band, the coordinates of the side band can be read in the "Control" panel (if not visible, enable it in the "Window/Floating Window" drop down menu).
+With the marker positioned on the sideband, the coordinates of the sideband can be read in the "Control" panel (if not visible, enable it in the "Window/Floating Window" drop down menu).
 The "Control" panel actually has two modes, either showing the position in calibrated units (see left part of the above figure) or as pixel position (right part of the above figure).
 You can toggle the mode by clicking on the little scalebar in the "Target" panel (in the